Tag Archives: Ellen van Neerven

 Ellen van Neerven, Throat (UQP 2020)

 This is Ellen van Neerven’s second book of poetry.
 It picks up the themes of the first book, Comfort Food (my post here), and expands and deepens them wonderfully (and sometimes alarmingly). van Neerven discussed the book with poet Tessa Rose at the virtual Sydney Writers’ Festival earlier this year.
 The podcast, which you can access here, spurred me to buy a copy.
 And I’ve just listened to the inaugural episode of UQP’s podcast series, Extraordinary Voices for Extraordinary Times, where van Neerven chats with Western Sydney poet Eunice Andrada (Soundcloud here).
 It feels as if they are everywhere.
-(Gender fluidity features in Throat, and I believe that ‘they’ is van Neerven’s preferred pronoun.)
+(Gender fluidity features in Throat, and ‘they’ is van Neerven’s preferred pronoun.)

 In the Sydney Writers’ Festival podcast, van Neerven reads the long poem ‘Chermy’ – about the Westfield shopping centre, Chermside – and describes its evolution as a social poem for and by her First Nations family in south-east Queensland (it’s on the Overland website, here).
 Another long poem, ‘The Only Blak Queer in the World’ is a similarly social poem about the poet’s identity as part of the Blak Queer community (you can read it on the SBS site, here).
 ‘Blak’, by the way, is a word coined by artist Destiny Deacon to signify urban First Nations people in Australia, a coining whose origins you can read about here.
 These two poems, appearing early in this book, provide a kind of backdrop for much of what follows.
 I love this from about the midpoint of ‘The Only Blak Queer’: